Ablus-Bang/FLB/README.md

 ## Overview

-This project aims to integrate Federated Learning (FL) with blockchain technology to enhance data privacy and security in machine learning applications.
+This project aims to integrate Federated Learning (FL) with protocol technology to enhance data privacy and security in machine learning applications.
 Federated Learning allows training a global model across decentralized devices that hold local data samples without exchanging them.
-By combining blockchain, we can ensure that the federated learning process is immutable, transparent, and secure.
+By combining protocol, we can ensure that the federated learning process is immutable, transparent, and secure.

 ## Setup